yityler/Algoverse-AI-Research/results/aime25/README.md

 PeerConf - 16,458 tokens (including probe tokens)

-DeepConf - 25,356 tokens
+DeepConf - 25,346 tokens

-Average length of a path that finsihed with an asnwer:
+Average length of a path that finished with an answer:

 w/ graduation - 16,668 (including probe tokens)